icoicqico/Butterfly1/README.md

 pip install cupy-cuda11x

-I didn't make requirement.txt since some packages have to built from source.
+I didn't make requirement.txt since some packages have to build from source.